 - 1 medium onion, diced

 - 2 tsp coconut oil (or ghee)

 - 1 (14oz) can coconut milk (full fat, please)

 - 1 (6oz) can tomato paste

-- juice of 1 lime
+- juice of 1/2 lime (about 1 Tbsp.)

-- ¼c Cilantro, or to taste
+- 1/4 cup cilantro, or to taste

 - In a medium saute pan, heat coconut oil over medium heat.
 Add onion and sauté until translucent and fairly tender.
 Add garlic, ginger, spices, and salt.
 Cook 1 minute longer, till all the spices are fragrant and amazing.
 Stir in coconut milk and tomato paste and stir until well combined.

 - Add chicken to the slow cooker.
 Pour sauce over everything.